lee-hanhee/music-timeline/README.md

 1. Push your code to a GitHub repository
 2. Connect your repository to Vercel
 3. Configure the environment variables in Vercel
+4. Update the Spotify Redirect URI in your Spotify Developer Dashboard to match your production URL
-4. Deploy
+5. Deploy

 ## API Routes

 - `GET /api/songs` - Get all songs in the timeline
 - `POST /api/songs` - Add a new song to the timeline
-- `GET /api/songs/search` - Search for songs using Apple Music and Spotify APIs
+- `GET /api/songs/search` - Search for songs using the Spotify API
+- `GET /api/auth/spotify` - Initiate Spotify authentication
+- `GET /api/auth/spotify/callback` - Handle Spotify authentication callback
+- `GET /api/spotify/playlists` - Get the user's Spotify playlists
+- `POST /api/spotify/playlists/add` - Add a song to a Spotify playlist

 ## License